thiippal/running-courses-at-csc/README.md

-# Using CSC services for teaching at the University of Helsinki
+# Using CSC services for teaching at the Finnish universities

 This repository contains instructions for setting up and running courses at the University of Helsinki that use services provided by [CSC – IT Centre for Science](https://www.csc.fi/).

 A typical scenario might involve using [Jupyter Notebooks](https://www.csc.fi/home) for integrating teaching materials and interactive programming using the [cloud computing infrastructure at CSC](https://notebooks.csc.fi).
 This does not require setting up development environments on the students' own computers.
+Services such as [GitHub](https://www.github.com) may be used to host and distribute course materials and assignments.

 ## Prerequisites